 Not at the moment.
 Selling Noodle Pi kits is how I monetize the many hours of design and prototyping work that went into the creation of Noodle Pi.
 While I'm open to the idea of releasing the model files at some point, it will probably not be in the near future.

 This isn't a question, but it's a comment that comes up often enough that it merits a FAQ entry.

 The Noodle Pi kit is far more than "just a case".
 The misunderstanding about it being "just a case" seems to arise from a combination of factors.

 For one, it's a consequence of disregarding just how many components are integrated into the Noodle Pi shell.
 There are literally hundreds of Raspberry Pi cases in the market.
-Absolutely none of them integrate all the electronics that Noodle Pi does, or even come close.
+None of them integrate all the electronics that Noodle Pi does, or even come close.
 That's because the Noodle Pi kit isn't a "case", it's a precisely designed chassis system and method of assembly that enables the integration of all of the device's components.

 Another factor is misevaluation of the fact that no soldering or tools are required to assemble the device.
 If Noodle Pi required a lot of soldering and special equipment to put together and could only be purchased as an assembled device, nobody would say "it's just a case".
 But because it can ship as a kit of only 3D printed parts, and requires no soldering for assembly, some people seem to think that means it's "just a case".

 In fact, it took a series of design innovations to eliminate the need for soldering and tools to assemble Noodle Pi.
 It's much easier to design a device that requires a lot of soldering, glue and screws to put together.
 It takes more ingenuity to eliminate the need for these.